Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

 Myth #2 - Cervical screenings are only for the detection of cervical cancer?

 “No. Absolutely not - in fact the exact opposite.
 Smears are designed to catch the disease process very early on way before cancer develops.
-Even if it does show cancer, which is very rare, it will be picking abnormalities up much earlier and therefore usually mean that treatment is easier.”
+Even if it does show cancer, which is very rare, it will be picking abnormalities up much earlier and therefore usually means that treatment is easier.”

 With cervical screening helping to prevent 70 per cent of cervical cancer deaths, we’d like to take a moment to encourage women to attend their screening appointments – we want to work towards empowering women to feel safe, supported and comfortable before, during and after their appointments.